GlennPeulen/GlennPeulen.github.io/blist.markdown

 ---

 ### Career and Passion
+- ---Complete your undergrad degree---
-- --- Complete your undergrad degree ---
+- ~~Complete your undergrad degree~~
 - Get a Doctoral Degree
 - Build your own package
 - Get h-index of 10 before 27